mongodb/docs/source/includes/faq-agents.rst

 No. In your |mms| group, a single Monitoring Agent connects to all MongoDB databases.
 Configure firewalls to allow the Monitoring Agent to connect across data centers and servers.
-Unless you have multiple groups, complete your initial Monitoring Agent setup with a single agent.

-For redundancy, you may wish to run a second Monitoring Agent.
-If one Monitoring Agent fails, another starts monitoring.
-As long as a Monitoring Agent is running, |mms| will not trigger a *Monitoring Agent Down* alert.
-See the :ref:`monitoring-agent-redundancy` section.
+Beginning with Monitoring Agent version 5.0.0, you can run multiple agents to to distribute monitoring assignments and provide failover. |mms| distributes monitoring assignments among up to 100 running Monitoring Agents.
+If you run more than 100 Monitoring Agents, the additional agents behave as "standby" agents.
+For more information, see :ref:`multiple-monitoring-agents`.

+.. only:: cloud

+   .. note:: Also beginning with Monitoring Agent version 5.0.0,
+             **Cloud Manager Premium** uses 10-second granularity
+             for monitoring metrics.

 Where should I run the Monitoring Agent?
 ++++++++++++++++++++++++++++++++++++++++